aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/das/index.md

 ## 3. Generate database load
 You will use a read-only workload to generate load on the DB cluster.
 This [read load generator script](/scripts/reader_loadtest.py) produces a variety of read queries, using concurrent threads.

-If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/prereqs/connect/).
-Once connected, run the command below, replacing the ==[clusterEndpoint]== placeholder with the appropriate value from your CloudFormation stack outputs, or Event Engine Team Dashboard if you are participating in an organized workshop.
+If you have not already opened a terminal window or the Cloud9 desktop in a previous lab, please [following these instructions](/prereqs/connect/) to do so now.
+Next, run the command below, replacing the ==[clusterEndpoint]== placeholder with the appropriate value from your CloudFormation stack outputs, or Event Engine Team Dashboard if you are participating in an organized workshop.

 ```shell
 python3 reader_loadtest.py -e[clusterEndpoint] -u$DBUSER -p"$DBPASS" -dmylab -t2